Coming soon · Register your interest

 Every distribution, every fee, every charity verification is visible in the app.
 Real-time dashboards.
 Open accounting.
 Audited annually.
 No black boxes.

-The team
+The founder

 Anton Schiavello, Founder & CEO of Benefund